Two Erdos-Hajnal-type theorems for forbidden order-size pairs

 Hence, the natural hypergraph analogue of the Erd\H{o}s-Hajnal conjecture holds for forbidden order-size pairs.
-Note that for $f = \binom{m}{r}$, the problem of estimating the minimum possible independence number of an $n$-vertex $r$-graph with no $(m,\binom{m}{f})$-subset is equivalent to estimating the off-diagonal Ramsey number $R_r(m,t)$ (as a function of $t$).
-From known lower bounds on these Ramsey numbers (see \cite{MS_steppingup,MS_small_r}), we get that already for $m = r+2$ (and hence for all $m \geq r+2$), there exist $n$-vertex $r$-graphs with no $(m,\binom{m}{f})$-subset and no homogeneous set of size $\big(\log_{(r-2)}(n) \big)^{O(1)}$.
+Note that for $f = \binom{m}{r}$, the problem of estimating the minimum possible independence number of an $n$-vertex $r$-graph with no $(m,\binom{m}{r})$-subset is equivalent to estimating the off-diagonal Ramsey number $R_r(m,t)$ (as a function of $t$).
+From known lower bounds on these Ramsey numbers (see \cite{MS_steppingup,MS_small_r}), we get that already for $m = r+2$ (and hence for all $m \geq r+2$), there exist $n$-vertex $r$-graphs with no $(m,\binom{m}{r})$-subset and no homogeneous set of size $\big(\log_{(r-2)}(n) \big)^{O(1)}$.
 This means that the bound in Theorem \ref{main-result-1} is tight.
-We believe that the assumption $m \geq 5r^2$ in Theorem \ref{main-result-1} is an artefact of our proof method, and the theorem should hold for all $m$.
+We believe that the assumption $m \geq 5r^2$ in Theorem \ref{main-result-1} is an artifact of our proof method, and the theorem should hold for all $m$.
 We can prove this for $r=3$, see Proposition \ref{3-graphs}.
-We can also resolve the first non-trivial case $m=r+1$: \begin{proposition} There is $c > 0$ such that for every $r \geq 3$ and $0 \leq f \leq r+1$, every $n$-vertex $r$-graph with no $(r+1,f)$-subset contains a homogeneous set of size $\Omega\Big( \big(\log_{(r-2)}(n) \big)^{c} \Big)$. \end{proposition}
+We can also resolve the first non-trivial case $m=r+1$: \begin{proposition} There is $a > 0$ such that for every $r \geq 3$ and $0 \leq f \leq r+1$, and for all large enough $n$, every $n$-vertex $r$-graph with no $(r+1,f)$-subset contains a homogeneous set of size at least $\big(\log_{(r-2)}(n) \big)^{a}$. \end{proposition}